kbarlee/srsranPi/readme.md

 srsRAN is a 4G and 5G software radio suite.
 The 4G LTE systems includes a core network and an eNodeB.
 Most people in the srsRAN community run the software on high performance computers, however the eNodeB can also be run on the low power Raspberry Pi 4 with a variety of SDRs.

 The concept of an ultra low cost, low power and open source SDR LTE femtocell has a lot of people excited!

 ![image](img/sdrs.jpg)

 ## Pi4 eNodeB Hardware Requirements

-The setup instructions provided below have been tested with a *Raspberry Pi 4B /4GB rev 1.2* running either *Ubuntu Server 20.04 LTS aarch64* or *Raspberry Pi OS Oct21* OS.
+The setup instructions provided below have been tested with a *Raspberry Pi 4B /4GB rev 1.2* running either

+Ubuntu Server 20.04 LTS aarch64 [download link](https://ubuntu.com/download/raspberry-pi)
+Raspberry Pi OS October 2021 [download link](https://www.raspberrypi.com/software/operating-systems/)

 It has not been tested with the rev 1.1 board, boards with 2GB of RAM or alternative operating systems.
-The Ubuntu image can be downloaded from the official Ubuntu website.
-You can visually identify your Pi4 hardware revision – this doc from Cytron shows you how - https://tutorial.cytron.io/2020/02/22/how-to-check-if-your-raspberry-pi-4-model-b-is-rev1-2
+You can visually identify your Pi4 hardware revision – [this doc from Cytron shows you how](https://tutorial.cytron.io/2020/02/22/how-to-check-if-your-raspberry-pi-4-model-b-is-rev1-2)

 This setup has been tested with a USRP B210, a LimeSDR-USB and a LimeSDR-Mini.